*** WARNING ***

 Do you have all the relevant documents on hand?

 Get ready!
-To be processed, your application must be accompanied by the following documents:
+To be processed, your application must be accompanied by the following documents, wether the licence is required for :

-- Special needs of an investigation: A statement from your employer indicating the name of your supervisor and his/her investigation agent licence number, the reason why this employer needs to retain your services specifically, and the period for which your temporary services are required.
+- The specific needs of an investigation (undercover or double agent): a declaration from your employer indicating the name of your supervisor and his/her investigation agent licence number, the reason why this employer needs to retain your services specifically and the period for which your temporary services are required.

-- Temporary labour for extraordinary or exceptional event: A statement from your employer indicating the name of your supervisor and his/her agent licence number (in the same class as the temporary licence you are applying for), the name of the extraordinary or exceptional for which your services are required, and the date and the exact place this special event will take place.
+- Temporary labour for a special event (exceptional or unsual event, including labour dispute, disaster or pandemic): a declaration from your employer indicating the name of your supervisor and his/her agent licence number (in the same class as the temporary licence you are applying for), the name oe description of the special event for which your services are required, and the date and the place this special event will take place.

 Note: Hats and head coverings must not be worn unless they are worn daily for religious or medical reasons.
 However, your full face must be clearly visible and the head covering must not cast any shadows on your face.